UBC-Solar/sunlink/README.md

 ### Installing Python package requirements

-Before running the `link_telemetry.py` script, you must install the required python packages.
+Before running the `link_telemetry.py` script, you must install the required Python packages.
-It is recommended that you create a python virtual environment before running the following command.
+It is recommended that you create a Python virtual environment before running the following command.
-A detailed guide on how to create a python virtual environment can be found here: https://docs.python.org/3/library/venv.html.
+A detailed guide on how to create a Python virtual environment can be found here: https://docs.python.org/3/library/venv.html.

 To install the requirements run: